lisafast/lacnotredame/content/about/about.md

 Your membership pays for water testing, this website and action plans approved by the Board:

-* Pay in person at the Annual Meeting
-* To renew by e-transfer, send $10 to info@lacnotredame.org, password: water and include your email address in the message - we'll send an acknowledgement by email.
+* To renew by e-transfer, send $10 to info@lacnotredame.org, password: water and include your email address, and your address at the lake - we'll send an acknowledgement by email.
-* To renew or join by cheque, mail a cheque for $10 to: Lac Notre-Dame and Usher Lake Association 170 Chemin du manoir, La Pêche, QC, J0X 1A0 with this [membership form (PDF, with payment details)](/assets/docs/Association10Aug2018.pdf)for new members
+* A cash drop-off-at-the-dock date may be set up in August - please email if you'd like that option
+* No pay-by-cheque option available this year due to the pandemic

 ## 2019 Lake Association Meeting

 Join us at our Annual General Meeting to share ideas and concerns about the lakes, water quality and the watershed.
+Online this year due to the pandemic

-* Date: Saturday August 24th, 2019
+* Date: Saturday August 22th, 2020
 * Time: 10:00 am
-* Location: Rupert Community Centre, 24 Chemin Shouldice, La Pêche, QC
+* Zoom link will be created in late July - check back here or expect an email
-* Review and approval of the [Minutes of the 2018 Annual General Meeting](/about/2018boardreport/) will take place at the start of this year's meeting
+* Review and approval of the [Minutes of the 2019 Annual General Meeting](/about/2019boardreport/) will take place at the start of this year's meeting
 * Current members will be sent an email notification of the meeting
-* Not a member?
-Join the Association at the meeting, pay an Association Board member or email us at info@lacnotredame.org

 People from around the lakes attend the Annual General Meeting (AGM) to discuss water quality issues that have risen, to suggest changes or volunteer for a particular activity, and to vote on Association plans and board roles for the upcoming year.
-This is a chance to meet interested volunteers, to find out about water testing and to pay your membership fees to support the association's work.
+This is a chance to meet interested volunteers, to find out about water testing and help us plan the year's actions on milfoil, water quality, geese, and more.

 ***